And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

 I think naturally people want to have the best money.

-And if the if the money in from the established order is constantly in flux or in danger, or you've got to deal with social credit scores or anything like that, you're gonna naturally gravitate towards something that's outside of that.
+And if the money from the established order is constantly in flux or in danger or you've got to deal with social credit scores or anything like that, you're going to naturally gravitate towards something that's outside of that.

-It may not happen in a day, but uh it it will happen.
+It may not happen in a day, but it will happen.

 History shows us that.

-You can't you can't debase your way out of uh economic downturns.
+You can't debase your way out of economic downturns.

 Yes.

-And I I think you know, what once you get this dominant fiat currency out of the way, uh you're gonna have uh the market trying a lot of different things, many of them probably simultaneously until they settle on maybe something or one system.
+And I think once you get this dominant fiat currency out of the way, you're going to have the market trying a lot of different things, many of them probably simultaneously, until they settle on maybe something or one system.

-But I wanted to ask you about war, because you know, war is always a part of these fourth turnings.
+But I wanted to ask you about war because war is always a part of these fourth turnings.

-You know, it begins with financial issues, then they take us to war, as Gerald Slante said.
+It begins with financial issues, then they take us to war, as Gerald Sunti said.

-Uh what do you what do you think is happening with this?
+What do you think is happening with us?

-And it wasn't even, I think, uh a full twenty-four hours before we have uh Denmark saying, Well, we've got drones at our airports again.
+And it wasn't even, I think, a full 24 hours before we have Denmark saying, well, we've got drones at our airports again.

 This has got to be the Russians.